iamstgt/twitter_sentiment/README.md

 # twitter_sentiment
-Extract the latest 200 tweets from your target account, identify emotional tone of each tweet.
+Extract the latest 200 tweets from target account, identify emotional tone of each tweet.